9 tips to help you plan the perfect surf trip to Costa Rica

 Surf lessons are the perfect introduction to surfing and surf culture.
 Not only will you learn the proper technique and how to choose your equipment, our surf instructors will also teach you how to read the conditions and the waves.

 The reason why we educate you on all facets of surfing is that we believe in taking a holistic approach.
-Which ensures you develop into a smarter, safer and more skilled surfer in a shorter amount of time.
+This ensures you develop into a smarter, safer and more skilled surfer in a shorter amount of time.

 If you’d like to learn to stand up on a surfboard or refine your current skillset at our surf camp in Costa Rica, we suggest pre-booking a few sessions before your arrival.
 This way you can lock down a place in our surf school and plan the rest of your trip more efficiently.
 Considering you’ll already know when you’ll be in the water.